We are committed to safeguarding the privacy of our application users, website visitors, service users, individual customers and customer personnel.

 In this Section 2 we have set out the general categories of personal data that we process and, in the case of personal data that we did not obtain directly from you, information about the source and specific categories of that data.

-We may process data enabling us to get in touch with you (“contact data“).
+We may process data enabling us to get in touch with you (“contact data”).
 The contact data may include your name, email address, telephone number, postal address and/or social media account identifiers.
-The source of the contact data is you and/or the school which you work for or your child (or child for which you act as legal guardian) attends.
-If you log into our website using a social media account, we will obtain elements of the contact data from the relevant social media account provider.
+The source of the contact data is you and/or the school which you work for or your child or children (or child or children for which you act as legal guardian or contact with parental responsibility or named host or other party with responsibility, even if only temporary, for the child or children) attends.
+If you log into our website using a social media or other service provider account (known as SSO or Single Sign On), we may obtain elements of the contact data from the relevant social media or other account provider.

 We may process information relating to our customer relationships (“customer relationship data”).
 The customer relationship data may include your name, the name of your business or employer, your job title or role, your contact details, your classification / categorisation within our customer relationship management system and information contained in or relating to communications between us and you, or between us and your employer.
 The source of the customer relationship data is you and/or your employer.